MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/colors-patterns-text-graphics-design.md

 ---
 title: Colors and Patterns in Text, Graphics, and Design - Microsoft Style Guide
-description: This article provide accessibility style guidelines on colors and patterns in text, graphics, and design.
+description: This article provides Microsoft accessibility style guidelines on colors and patterns in text, graphics, and design.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018